FlemingJohn/CasearCipher/README.md

 # Caesar Cipher in Java 🔐

 This project implements a basic **Caesar Cipher** encryption algorithm in Java.
-The Caesar Cipher is a simple substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
+The Caesar Cipher is a simple substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet

 ---